Yikang666/Eruda-zh/doc/TOOL_API.md

 ## Features

 Browser feature detections, thanks to [modernizr](https://github.com/Modernizr/Modernizr) project.

 Red means unsupported, otherwise ok.
 All buttons is linked directly to related materials in [Can I Use](http://caniuse.com/) website.

 ## Settings

+Customization for all tools.